 Registered Shareholders and non-objecting beneficial owners of Common Shares may vote using the internet at www.investorvote.com or by telephone via the toll free number found on the front of the Instrument of Proxy to transmit their voting instructions.
 Shareholders should have the Instrument of Proxy in hand when they access the website or phone, as they will be prompted to enter their control number, which is located on the Instrument of Proxy.
 If such Shareholders vote using the website, their votes must be received not later than 3:00 p.m.
-(Mountain Daylight time) on September 24, 2018 or forty-eight (48) hours prior to the time of any adjournment of the Meeting.
+(Mountain Daylight time) on October 18, 2019 or forty-eight (48) hours prior to the time of any adjournment of the Meeting.
 The website or toll free number may be used to appoint a proxyholder to attend and vote on such a Shareholder's behalf at the Meeting and to convey such a Shareholder's voting instructions.
-Please note that if such a Shareholder may resubmit its proxy and/or voting direction prior to the deadline noted above.
+Please note that if such a Shareholder appoints a proxyholder and submits its voting instructions and subsequently wishes to change its appointment, the Shareholder may resubmit its proxy and/or voting direction prior to the deadline noted above.
 The most recently submitted proxy will be recognized as the only valid one, and all previous proxies submitted will be disregarded and considered as revoked, provided that the last proxy is submitted by the deadline noted above.